carlansell94/wyse-3040-kernel-config/README.md

 ```

 # Graphics Driver
-The .config file enables the Intel ```i915``` driver.
-If you're running your Wyse headless, you can remove this.
+The .config file diables the Intel ```i915``` driver.
+If you're not running your Wyse headless, enable the following option.

 ```
 CONFIG_DRM_I915
 ```

-Note that this does not disable graphical output entirely, the machine can still be hooked up to a monitor if required.
+Note that having this setting disabled does not disable graphical output entirely, the machine can still be hooked up to a monitor if required.

 This reduces the kernel size by around 1.3MB.
 Disabling this will also disable a few other options related to the ```i915``` driver.